 - Lovable Coward: Can't blame him for being initially terrified of Hotel Transylvania.

-- Love at First Sight: With Mavis.
+- Love at First Sight: Jonathan's "zing" was with Mavis.

 - Magnetic Hero: His good-natured attitude allows him to win many people over, even ones who greatly dislike him at first.

 - Manic Pixie Dream Guy: For Mavis.

 - Massive Numbered Siblings: He apparently grew up with six brothers, so sharing stuff isn't an issue for him.
 This may have been retconned, as only two brothers show up in the sequel (with family pictures in his parents' house suggesting they're all the brothers he has).